Changissnz/nu_merchant_principal/README.md

 not be able to do the heavy work.
-There is a lack of dynamism and robustness, negating challenges to positions, in MIMOTT, a strategy that attempts to place excellence found at the beginning into permanence, till termination calls for a new participant-role matching.
+There is a lack of dynamism and robustness, negating challenges to positions, in MIMOTT, a strategy that attempts to place excellence found at the beginning into permanence till termination calls for a new participant-role matching.
 Alliances that depend on participant-role matching, in any form, to satisfy their ongoing objectives may be vulnerable to a type of influence